The Museum’s expansive aviation and space flight collection includes:

 - Over 30 aircraft and space vehicles, several of which were built in the North Texas area

-- 11 Galleries, from the Early Flyers to Space Flight and growing
+- 13 Galleries and Exhibits, from the Early Flyers to Space Flight and growing

 - Over 35,000 historical artifacts

 Examples of the genius of aviation’s Early Flyers such as the Wright brothers and Glenn Curtiss are on display, including a full-size model of the 1903 Wright Flyer.

 Rare artifacts from the famous airship Hindenburg and other giant dirigibles are featured in the Lighter than Air gallery.

 The Golden Age 1919-1939 gallery highlights the stories of Charles Lindbergh, Bessie Coleman (the first licensed African-American aviator) Richard Byrd (Arctic and Antarctic explorer), Amelia Earhart, “Jimmy” Doolittle and many other famous flyers.

 WORLD WAR I, WORLD WAR II, and the COLD WAR

 In the World War I, World War II and Cold War galleries, unique artifacts and scale models of historic military aircraft tell the stories of America’s major conflicts in the Aviation Age.

 - NEW BRITISH VICKERS “VIMY” Designed as a long range heavy night bomber capable of attacking targets in Germany, the British Vickers “Vimy” flew for the first time on November 17, 1917.
 This large scale detailed radio controlled Vickers “Vimy IV” model was installed August 2015 and is on loan to the Museum from Master Modeler Jerry Burpee of Plano, Texas.